arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/contend.md

 ### Data Export

-Arduino Cloud for Business allows any user to download historical data from Arduino IoT Cloud Things and Variables.
+Arduino Cloud for Business allows any user to download historical data from Arduino Cloud Things and Variables.
 The data are downloaded in **.csv** format to be ready for further evaluation or manipulation.

 The Arduino Cloud for Business plan includes 1-year of data retention by default; this means that your data will be available and downloadable from your Arduino Cloud account for 1 year.

-To start exporting your data locally, navigate into one of your dashboards on the [Arduino IoT Cloud](https://create.arduino.cc/iot/dashboards).
+To start exporting your data locally, navigate into one of your dashboards on the [Arduino Cloud](app.arduino.cc/dashboards).
 While inside a dashboard, press the Download icon in the upper right corner.
 This will open a new window that will allow you to select which historical data you would like to download.

 ![Download icon](assets/download-button.png "Download icon")